ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 This button is different from the other control buttons in that the `amp-small`/`amp-large` classnames on the `.amp-docked-video-controls` container do not affect it.
-Because it's the only button in its set it's also larger, measuring 64 by 64 pixels.
+Because it's the only button in its set, it's also larger than the others, at 64 by 64 pixels.
 Other control buttons are sized at 40 by 40 pixels.

 The icon for this button (set through the `background-image` CSS property) changes depending on the relative direction of the docked area.
 When the video